 Troubleshooting website issues

-We get reports from our community that various features of the site do not work as expect, only for it to turn out that the problem was actually the result of the reporter's choice in browser extensions and/or privacy settings.
+We get reports from our community that various features of the site do not work as expected, only for it to turn out that the problem was actually the result of the reporter's choice in browser extensions and/or privacy settings.
 This article is intended to provide troubleshooting steps for most issues and a list of add-ons known to interfere with the normal operation of our website.
 As a general rule, the more "paranoid" your browser setup, the greater the chance is of encountering some kind of issue.

 What problems could I encounter?